-I'm always excited about the opportunity to collaborate with schools on moving the needle on Women in STEM, which is why I am sharing the new policy we've developed to make sure that any grant proposals including IWITTS are set up for success.
+I'm always excited about the opportunity to collaborate with schools on moving the needle on Women in STEM, which is why I am sharing the policy we've developed to make sure that any grant proposals including IWITTS are set up for success.

 We introduced this policy because in 2019 we were asked 2 rounds of final review questions by NSF Program Officers for grant proposals we didn't know included IWITTS.
 We've found that too often when we don't partner with schools on grant development, the program design is not set up to be effective for increasing female participation.
 Also, when we're not part of the planning process, often not enough funding is allocated to achieve activities we're being asked to carry out.

 IWITTS's grant policy for being included in National Science Foundation Proposals: IWITTS must be listed as a subcontractor after we have reached an agreement as to our participation.
 A commitment letter for the proposed project signed by me—Donna Milgram—must also be included with the proposal.
 This will ensure that schools including IWITTS in their grant proposals will have the best chance of receiving the grant and meeting their diversity goals.

 I will consider putting my full support as a co-PI behind NSF grant proposals that will make an important contribution to the field from schools that have participated in our WomenTech Training in the past.
 Bringing me in as a co-PI (and IWITTS as a partner), gives proposals with a focus on broadening participation of women an extra boost and gives schools full access to my experience as a 5-time NSF PI.